middlebury/college-handbook/content/iv-policies-for-the-institute/a-academic-policies/a-5-instruction/a-5-f-language-and-intercultural-competency-icc-requirements-at-the-middlebury-institute.md

 ---
-slug: "/pages/iv-policies-for-the-institute/a-academic-policies/a-5-instruction/a-5-f-language-and-intercultural-competency-icc-requirements-at-the-middlebury-institute"
+slug: /pages/iv-policies-for-the-institute/a-academic-policies/a-5-instruction/a-5-f-language-and-intercultural-competency-icc-requirements-at-the-middlebury-institute
-date: "2021-05-01"
+date: 2021-05-01
-title: "A.5.f.
-Language and Intercultural Competency (ICC) Requirements at the Middlebury Institute"
+title: A.5.f.
+Language and Intercultural Competency (ICC) Requirements at the Middlebury Institute
 ---
 **A.  Background to the Language and ICC Component**

 Language is central to all degree programs at the Middlebury Institute, therefore a Language and ICC component is included as part of the core requirements of most degree programs.
 Most of our language courses are _content-based_, which means that we aim to develop field-specific content knowledge while at the same time focusing on the development of linguistic skills.